mayraberrones94/Aprendizaje/README.md

 ## **Homework 6: Kernel smoothing methods:**
 > **Instructions:** Build some local regression model for your data and adjust the parameters.
 Remember to read all of Chapter 6 first to get as many ideas as possible.

-For this work we had very different ideas.
-Since we work with convolutional networks, kernels is something that is mentioned constantly.
-In our experience, kernels is used as a part of the convulutional process to extract features from the input images.
-The size of the kernel is one of the parameters we always left fixed in a matrix of 3x3, since our understanding was that this matrix was used to extract little chunks of the image to analize (and we wanted a small computational load for our models).
+For this work, we had very different ideas.
+Since we work with convolutional networks, kernels are something that is mentioned constantly.
+In our experience, kernels are used as a part of the convolutional process to extract features from the input images.
+The size of the kernel is one of the parameters we always left fixed in a matrix of 3x3 since our understanding was that this matrix was used to extract little chunks of the image to analyze (and we wanted a small computational load for our models).

-In this weeks work we would like to explore the different uses we can give kernels, starting with the ones we know, and then getting into the ones they mention in the book, such as kernel density estimation.
+In this week's work, we would like to explore the different uses we can give kernels, starting with the ones we know, and then getting into the ones they mention in the book, such as kernel density estimation.

 As always, we begin by importing some of the main libraries we are going to be using: